Manage your macOS VM Images with the Orka-Packer Plugin

 If everything worked correctly, you should see output similar to this:

-Packer output screen
+macOS Packer VM image output

 To build your image, enter:

 This should kick off the build.
-If everything worked correctly, you should have output similar to this.
+If everything worked correctly, you should have output similar to this:

 If everything was successful, you should have a new image created in Orka with your changes saved.

 For additional info on using packer plugins, please view the references below.
-The Getting Started with Docker is highly recommended.

 Packer by HashiCorp